Embracing Change: Overcoming Cognitive Challenges in Ageing Women

 Leading a healthy lifestyle, including following an optimal diet and nutrition plan, regular exercise, and physical activity, is important for maintaining cognitive function in ageing women.

-Consuming a balanced diet ensures that the brain receives essential nutrients to support its health, while consistent physical activity helps promote and reduce cognitive decline.
+Consuming a balanced diet ensures that the brain receives essential nutrients to support its health, while consistent physical activity helps promote neuroplasticity and reduce cognitive decline.

 Therefore, women must incorporate these key components into daily routines to improve their wellbeing and reduce age-related cognitive challenges.